 International faculty and researchers can enter the United States on a variety of visa types.
 While the procedures and timeline differs for each, all visa requests originate with the NYU hiring or sponsoring department.
+Please note NYU's policy on the Appointment of Foreign Nationals.
 Should you have questions or encounter issues throughout the process, Scholar Services will gladly assist, but may also refer you to your hiring or sponsoring department.

 Notice of Filing of a Labor Condition Application with the Employment and Training Administration

 In compliance with Department of Labor requirements for employers petitioning for H-1B / E-3 status, this notice lists the position(s) for which New York University intends to hire an H-1B / E-3 employee(s).
 Candidates have already been selected to fill the positions.
 The "Notice of the Filing of a Labor Condition Application" is not a posting for an open position.